gjoseph24/metadata-for-biodiversity-maps/index.md

 Use these questions to evaluate each dataset:

-**Essential geographic elements**
-Does the dataset include decimalLatitude and decimalLongitude?
+1. Does the dataset include decimalLatitude and decimalLongitude?
-If no, the dataset cannot be used for mapping.
+    -If no, the dataset cannot be used for mapping.

-Does it include the country and state/province where the occurrence happened?
+2.Does it include the country and state/province where the occurrence happened?
-Missing administrative information makes it hard to confirm accuracy.
+   -Missing administrative information makes it hard to confirm accuracy.

-Does it include a locality description?
+3. Does it include a locality description?
-Locality provides important context for verifying the coordinates.
+   -Locality provides important context for verifying the coordinates.

-Does the locality match the latitude and longitude?
+4. Does the locality match the latitude and longitude?
-Compare textual locality with coordinates to detect mismatches.
+    -Compare textual locality with coordinates to detect mismatches.

-Is coordinateUncertaintyInMeters included?
+5.Is coordinateUncertaintyInMeters included?
-High values may limit the usefulness of the data.
+    -High values may limit the usefulness of the data.

-Are there records with a value of 0 in coordinateUncertaintyInMeters?
+6.Are there records with a value of 0 in coordinateUncertaintyInMeters?
-A value of 0 is never valid in Darwin Core and suggests missing or unreliable uncertainty information.
+    -A value of 0 is never valid in Darwin Core and suggests missing or unreliable uncertainty information.

-Does the dataset include the date and who recorded the occurrence?
+7.Does the dataset include the date and who recorded the occurrence?
-eventDate and recordedBy help establish data quality and traceability.
+  -eventDate and recordedBy help establish data quality and traceability.

-Does it include any other accuracy elements?
+8.Does it include any other accuracy elements?
-One example would be coordinatePrecision.
+  -One example would be coordinatePrecision.

 Is there an issue field with comments about potential location problems?
 GBIF’s issue field flags data quality problems such as invalid coordinates or mismatched locality.